South Korea profile - Media

 The government has stepped up pressure on TV channels that are seen as over-critical, Reporters Without Borders (RSF) notes.
 Nevertheless, South Korea is one of the few Asian nations where there is real news pluralism, it says.

 South Korea is at the leading edge of the digital revolution.
 It is a trailblazer for high-speed and wireless internet.
-More than 40 million South Koreans were online by the end of 2011 (InternetWorldStats).
+Around 45 million South Koreans were online by the end of 2014 (InternetWorldStats).

 The country is a pioneer of TV via mobile devices and the internet (IPTV).
 Online gaming is a national passion.